Benjamindavid03/JBlazeEngine/README.md

 # JBlazeEngine
+## A Java Game Engine based on LWJGL library.

 A 3D Game Engine which is currently being developed based on the core Engine from thebennybox

 Implemented in Java with lwjgl, slick and bullet.

-A Game Engine source code which has the following features
+A Game Engine which has the following features
 <ul>
 <li>Core Engine</li>
 <li>Lights<br></li>